ericpo1sh/nostalgiafy/README.md

 4. Push to the branch <!-- (git push origin feature-branch) -->
 5. Open a pull request

+---

+## Development Timeline

+### Sunday, August 4th: Mockup and Prototype
+* Finished designing the mockup and prototype for the project and created initial data in JSON format to be used in the project.
+* **Images to Include:** Screenshots of the mockup and prototype, example JSON data file.

+### Monday, August 5th: Backend Setup
+* Set up the MongoDB database and started developing the API.
+* **Images to Include:** Screenshot of MongoDB database structure, code snippets of initial API routes.

+### Tuesday, August 6th: API Completion and Frontend Kickoff
+* Completed API development and started working on the front-end.
+* **Images to Include:** Screenshot of API routes or Postman test results, initial frontend component design.

+### Wednesday, August 7th: Frontend and API Integration
+* Completed the frontend design for the main store page and successfully integrated API communication with the frontend.
+* **Images to Include:** Screenshot of the main store page UI, diagram, or flowchart of API and frontend communication.

+### Thursday, August 8th: Development Pause
+* No significant development milestones were achieved this day, just some general updates to front end and API communication.
+* **Images to Include:** *N/A*

+### Friday, August 9th: User and Checkout Implementation
+* Created login and checkout pages on the front-end and hosted the back-end server on a remote service.
+* **Images to Include:** Screenshot of the login and checkout pages, image showing the server hosted remotely.

+### Saturday, August 10th: User Data and Cart Integration
+* Created API endpoints for user information and attempted to store shopping cart data within user profiles.
+* **Images to Include:** Code snippets of API endpoints, diagram of the cart data storage attempt.

+### Sunday, August 11th: Continued Work on Cart Integration
+* Further developed the integration between cart data and user profiles.
+* **Images to Include:** Diagram or flowchart of the cart and user data integration process.

+### Monday, August 12th: Admin Page Creation
+* Developed the Admin page for managing the store.
+* **Images to Include:** Screenshot of the Admin page interface.

+### Tuesday, August 13th: Admin Page Completion and Decision on Cart Data
+* Finalized the Admin page and decided to drop the issue of storing cart data in user profiles for now.
+* **Images to Include:** Screenshot of the completed Admin page, diagram showing the decision-making process regarding cart data.

+### Wednesday, August 14th: Final Preparations
+* Completed the presentation slides, practiced the presentation, finalized deployment, and ensured the site was free of major bugs.
+* **Images to Include:** Screenshot of the final deployed website, photo of the presentation slides.

+### Thursday, August 15th: Final Presentation
+* Delivered the final project presentation.
+* **Images to Include:** Photo or screenshot of the presentation, team photo or project wrap-up celebration.

+---

 ## License

 This project is licensed under the MIT License.